 - contact the current participant and discuss the option of data sharing; or

 - wait for the outcome of the review and see if the active substance gets inclusion on the Union list.

-Details of the current status of the review programme for existing substances are available from the EU Commission .
+Details of the current status of the review programme for existing substances are available from the ECHA .

 Active Substance Application Process

 The following bullet points are the UK Competent Authority (CA) understanding of the approval of an active substance process.
 Where relevant hyperlinks are given to additional guidance where it is available and when new guidance should be used (BPC guidance on Applicability time of new guidance and guidance-related documents in active substance approval).

 - Preparation for dossier submission - guidance on how to compile a dossier in support of an active substance under 582/2012 including UK CA guidance on what data are required.

 - Applicant submits application to ECHA, informing them which Member State (MS) they would like to evaluate their dossier (e-CA) and providing evidence that that MS CA agrees to do so.